surilindur/chronomunica/README.md

     <img alt="logo" src="./images/logo.svg" width="300">
 </p>

-Chronomunica is an experimental tool to measure query execution using [Comunica](https://github.com/comunica/comunica), by supplying an engine configuration file and a query and having the tool measure some aspects of query execution.
-The tool will use the provided configuration to create a `QueryEngine` using the `QueryEngineFactory`, and then execute the query.
+Chronomunica is an experimental tool to measure query execution using [Comunica](https://github.com/comunica/comunica), implemented via [Components.js](https://github.com/LinkedSoftwareDependencies/Components.js).
+The tool can instantiate `QueryEngine` instances, execute queries with them and output collected metrics.
 Please note that Chronomunica is not intended for actual use, and should be treated with caution.
 Thank you!

+**The Tool does not work at the moment, I am working on it.**

 Currently, the tool will output: